DUDUKorte/UE5-RPD-Project/README.md

 > Same logic when get False

+> Special thanks to @heloisars2 who came up with the idea and helped implement it into practice

 ## Enemy Desmemberment System in Head/Arms/Legs
 ![Sequence 01](https://github.com/DUDUKorte/UE5-RPD-Project/assets/40546705/df1187d4-e47b-4d5f-8d02-745cc23dd01a)
 * Pre-Selected bones to break when the player hits X times that bone